The Maximal Rank Conjecture for Sections of Curves: Abstract

 \section{Abstract}

 Let $C \subset \pp^r$ be a general curve of genus $g$ embedded via a general linear series of degree $d$.
-The well-known Maximal Rank Conjecture asserts that the restriction maps $H^0(\oo_{\pp^r}(m)) \to H^0(\oo_C(m))$ are of maximal rank; if known, this conjecture would determine the Hilbert function of $C$.
+The \emph{Maximal Rank Conjecture} asserts that the restriction maps $H^0(\oo_{\pp^r}(m)) \to H^0(\oo_C(m))$ are of maximal rank; this determines the Hilbert function of $C$.